How to enable passwordless SSH login on Ubuntu inside Multipass

 authorized_keys id_rsa id_rsa.pub known_hosts

-The id_rsa.pub file contains your public key.
+The defaults generate an RSA public/private key pair.
+This means ~/.ssh/id_rsa contains the private key, and ~/.ssh/id_rsa.pub contains the public key.
 The authorized_keys file contains the public keys that are allowed to access the computer.
+The known_hosts file contains the signatures for any host that has been accessed.

 An SSH public key looks like this: